lepelog/botw-all-compendium-pictures-routing/route.md

 !!!!**MASTER KOHGA**!!!(if you forget this picture the run is dead), onecycle thanks to attack up and OP weapons

-equip warm doublet and great flameblade, to the snow, gale N up, **White Pigeon**, **Snow Octorok**, clib uphill to **Treasure Octorok**, paraglide W and gale to **Blue-Maned Lynel**, stunlock with phantom armor, Great Eagle Bow and Shock arrows , grab **Mighty Lynel Crusher** and
+equip warm doublet, snow boots and great flameblade, to the snow, gale N up, **White Pigeon**, **Snow Octorok**, clib uphill to **Treasure Octorok**, paraglide W and gale to **Blue-Maned Lynel**, stunlock with phantom armor, Great Eagle Bow and Shock arrows , grab **Mighty Lynel Crusher** and